 InterContinental New Orleans

-New Orleans' tombs are above ground because of the high water table.
+New Orleans tombs are above ground due to the area flooding.

-The entire Louisiana territory, which doubled the size of the United States in 1803, was sold by France for only $15m.
+The entire Louisiana territory, which doubled the size of the United States in 1803, was sold by France for only $15 million.

 Louisiana's Law System still abides by the Napoleonic Code.